sbalnojan/chaostoolkit-aws-sample/README.md

-# [WIP] Nuking AWS Things With Chaostoolkit to discover weaknesses.
+# [WIP] Chaos Engineering in Action!
+Nuking AWS Things With Chaostoolkit to make your production system more robust

-This is how a "weakness" looks.
+This is how a "weakness" looks like.

 ```
 $ chaos run experiment.json